Copywriting is a tailor-made career for 2019.

 These methods are going to power your business through the first year, well past your garbage stage.

 For your 3-6 month garbage period, I’d recommend spending the majority of your time pitching job listings.
 Here’s some good places to find gigs:

 You will find some quality gigs here along with a ton of garbage.
-Take everything you can get your first 3 months, and write for them like they were your dream gig.
+Take everything you can get.
+Don’t be picky.

 The people you will be working for probably don’t deserve the effort, but YOU do deserve to get the most out of your practice time.